 Sample Solved Problem: Family-of-Two Question from Exercise 13.1

 Question 15 is one of the most-asked CBSE problems from this exercise.
-The class 12 probability solutions on this page answer it in six numbered steps, the same pattern every reduced-sample-space solution on this page follows.
-The worked answer for Q15 uses exactly the rubric CBSE 2024 awarded full marks for.
+The answer below follows the same six-step rhythm every reduced-sample-space solution on this page uses.

 Q15.
 Assume that each born child is equally likely to be a boy or a girl.
 If a family has two children, find the conditional probability that both are girls given that (i) the youngest is a girl, (ii) at least one is a girl.

-1. Sample space S = {BB, BG, GB, GG} with the second letter as the youngest child.
+1. Sample space S = {BB, BG, GB, GG} , second letter is the youngest child.
 Each outcome has probability 1/4 .

 The answers are 1/2 for part (i) and 1/3 for part (ii).
-The contrast is the whole point of the question: knowing the youngest is a girl is a stronger piece of information than knowing at least one is a girl, so the conditional probability is higher.
+Knowing the youngest is a girl is stronger information than knowing at least one is a girl, so the conditional probability is higher.

 Common Mistakes in Class 12 Maths Chapter 13 Exercise 13.1

-The solutions on this page are written in formal mathematical notation, line by line, in the same convention as the official NCERT print.
-The four pitfalls below cost the most marks in CBSE 2022 to 2025 board papers.
+These four pitfalls cost the most marks in CBSE 2022 to 2025 board papers.

 • Forgetting the reduced sample space: in Q8 the sample space drops from 36 to 6 once "black die shows 5" is given.
-Students who keep using 36 in the denominator lose 2 marks.
+Using 36 in the denominator loses 2 marks.

-• Listing the family-of-two sample space as size 3 instead of 4: in Q13 and Q15, students often write {BB, BG, GG} and miss {GB}.
+• Listing the family-of-two sample space as size 3: in Q13 and Q15, students often miss {GB}.
 Outcomes are ordered by birth, so BG and GB are distinct.

 Probability Weightage Compared Across Class 12 Maths Chapters